mirfazainab48/Web_scraper_tool/README.md

 (3.), **Run the script:**
 -php index.php-

+---

-🔧 Troubleshooting Tips
+## 🔧 Troubleshooting Tips
-API Authentication Issues:
+*** API Authentication Issues:**

-Make sure your OpenAI API key is correctly set in config/openai_config.php.
+     * Make sure your OpenAI API key is correctly set in config/openai_config.php.

-Ensure the credentials file is in the correct location.
+     * Ensure the credentials file is in the correct location.

-Google Sheets Update Error (if applicable):
+* Google Sheets Update Error (if applicable):

-Verify that the sheet name and structure are correct.
+   *   Verify that the sheet name and structure are correct.

-Ensure that the Google Sheets API is set up and the sheet is shared with your API credentials.
+    *  Ensure that the Google Sheets API is set up and the sheet is shared with your API credentials.

-cURL Errors:
+*** cURL Errors:**

-If you encounter issues with the scraping, make sure cURL is enabled in your PHP setup.
+   *   If you encounter issues with the scraping, make sure cURL is enabled in your PHP setup.

-Check for any connectivity issues with the website you are trying to scrape.
+   *   Check for any connectivity issues with the website you are trying to scrape.

+---

-🤝 Contribution Guidelines
+## 🤝 Contribution Guidelines
 We welcome contributions to the Web Scraper and Automation Suite!
 Here’s how you can contribute:

-Fork the repository:
+(1.), Fork the repository:
 Click the "Fork" button on the GitHub page to create a personal copy of the project.

-Create a new branch:
+(2.), Create a new branch:
 Work on a new feature or fix in a separate branch.

-bash
-Copy
 -git checkout -b feature/your-feature-

-Commit your changes:
+(3.), Commit your changes:
 Write clear and concise commit messages.

-bash
-Copy
 -git commit -am "Add new feature"-

-Push to your fork:
+(4.), Push to your fork:
 Push your changes to your fork on GitHub.

-bash
-Copy
 -git push origin feature/your-feature-

-Submit a pull request:
+(5.), Submit a pull request:
 Go to the "Pull Requests" section and submit your changes for review.

 ## 🏷️ Tags

-**Web Scraping
+Web Scraping

 PHP